Frequently asked questions

 Possibly.
 I have my fingers in a number of different pies across theatre.

-Ah, right.
-Your face does ring a bell.
+Ah, your face does ring a bell.
 Where have I seen you?

 You might have seen me active on the fringe circuit.
-Brighton and Buxton Fringes are my go-to for trying out new original work.
-I have taken work elsewhere, but those have been the two places where I built up my reputation and all other opportunities have stemmed from.
+Brighton and Buxton Fringes are my go-to for trying out original work.
+I have taken work elsewhere, but those have been the two places where I built up my reputation, and all other opportunities stemmed from those.

 Brighton Fringe?
 Buxton Fringe?
 Eh?
 Don't you mean Edinburgh?